ytxmobile98/command-line-argument-parsing/parsing-arguments-in-c.md

 ## Parsing of Suboptions

 Having a single level of options is sometimes not enough.
 There might be too many options which have to be available or a set of options is closely related.
 Some programs use **suboptions** to handle these cases.

+For each short option (starting with `-`) or long option (starting with `--`), the argument can be a string that contains a list of **suboptions**: suboptions are separated by comma (`,`); some suboptions may have arguments given after the equal sign (`=`).
+For example: **`ro,name=xyz`**.

 The `getsubopt` function is used to parse suboptions.
 For complete documentation, read the [GNU libc manual](https://www.gnu.org/software/libc/manual/html_node/Suboptions.html).

 | Function | Header File | Remarks |
 |----------|-------------|---------|